wemackey/iEye/README.md

 **ii_sacc** - information about each saccade detected from ii_data, so each field of ii_sacc has size(ii_cfg.saccades,1) elements

+**ii_trial** - information about primary/final saccades extracted from each trial; uses previously-extractd saccades

 Our goal will be to convert timeseries data into scores, via preprocessing operations, then saccade sorting operations, then scoring operations.
 All of which operate on these structures, and GUIs must all update these structures, and update plots according to updated data within these structures (approx model/view/controller design, but not quite).

 Conversion from ii_data to ii_sacc should occur **only** at the very end of all preprocessing, once no further data cleaning is necessary.
 This is because any changes to ii_data are NOT echoed to ii_sacc at present, and so they can easily become out-of-sync.
+Same for scoring of ii_sacc, which converts it to ii_trial.